johnbeve/PHI-696/Project-1/README.md

   Answer: possible.
 C, as a role name, represents a bianry relation that x is a cousin of y.

   (d)  O that says that x is an only child
-  Answer:not possible, because that x is an only child cannot fit in a concept O that represents a unary predicate.
+  Answer:possible.
+O, as a concept name, represents a unary predicate that x is not having brothers and sisters.

   (e)  T that says that x has exactly two brothers
   Answer: possible.
 T, as a concept name, represents a unary predicate that x is having exactly two brothers.